 When your work has been remarked, if there is a difference between the original mark and the second mark, the Director of Learning and Teaching for your School will adjudicate and award a mark.
 Remember, this could be lower than your original mark.

 If your ability to study, complete coursework or exam performance is negatively affected by external factors outside your control this is known as an “extenuating circumstance”.
-If your performance is, or is likely to be affected by extenuating circumstances, it is essential to let the University know as soon as you can so that they can be taken into account when decisions are made about matters such as time extensions, academic results or progression.
+As a UEA student, if your performance is, or is likely to be affected by extenuating circumstances, you have the right to ask for those to be taken into account when your work is being assessed.
+It is essential to let the University know as soon as you can about any issues so that they can be taken into account when decisions are made about matters such as time extensions, academic results or progression.
 To find out more about what you need to do, download a copy of our information leaflet here.
 You can check deadlines for submitting ECs for your course using the tool on this page: https://portal.uea.ac.uk/learning-and-teaching/students/advice-on-difficulties/extenuating-circumstances

 During April and May we run workshops to help with completing EC forms in the run-up to the exam period.
 Experienced advisers explain everything you need to do and how to put your evidence together, plus answer any questions you have.
 Look out for dates and times.
 Check our calendar of events for details of dates, times and places.